By Rob Redman

 Motion resources for all

-Modern audiences are a savvy bunch, with high expectations even when it comes to things like cartoons and other non-realistic characters.
-Imbuing a 2D animation cartoon character has traditionally been a time-consuming, labour-intensive task but the tools available in Cartoon Animator 4 make this not only a far more efficient task but also an enjoyable and intuitive one.
-Using 3D motion resources allows animators to realise the sequences they need.
+Modern audiences are a savvy bunch, with high expectations even when it comes to things like animated cartoons and other non-realistic animated 2D characters.
+Imbuing a 2D animated cartoon character has traditionally been a time-consuming, labor-intensive task but the tools available in Cartoon Animator 4 make this not only a far more efficient task but also an enjoyable and intuitive one.
+Using 3D motion resources allows animators to realize the sequences they need.

 This enables a level of interaction with the art that shines through in the finished animation, which only leads to a better reception by the children watching.
 But what if you don’t have access to any motion capture devices?
 Well, you are covered there too, as you can use one of the many 3d motion resources available to use with the Motion Converter tool.
 These allow users to take 3D motion data and apply the animations to 2D characters.
 You can even activate a Z mode, to add depth to the animation.

 The motion may be an obvious part of the workflow that benefits from the tools Cartoon Animator 4’s arsenal but there are many other, less obvious but equally important, areas that allow artists to deliver great content, efficiently.